cliffordtanek/cliffordtanek/README.md

 - 🎮 I love designing immersive gaming experiences with AI-driven mechanics and exploring procedural content generation.

-## 📜 **Achievements**:

-- Awarded the Mighty Jaxx Scholarship for the Academic Year 2023/2024.

-- On the Provost List for the Academic Years 2022/2023 and 2023/2024.

 ## 🤝 **Let’s Connect**